 - Lifting the weight in an awkward position, g. with one hand only.

-- Crouching, bending or stooping for consecutive many hours.
+- Crouching, bending or stooping for several hours.

 - Frequent posture changes.

-- Assuming a bad posture during weightlifting practice.
+- Assuming a bad posture during heavy lifting practices.

-- Working more than normal limits or working during an acute illness or being tired also causes an increased risk for lower back pain.
+- Working more than normal physical limits, working during an acute illness or being tired also causes an increased risk for lower back pain.